dcunited001/dcunited001.github.io/_posts/2016-05-14-facets-of-greatness-the-unknown-monumental-accidents.md

 > Rule #1: Don't ever fucking let David Conner win.
 Fuck that lazy,
 > druggie piece of shit.

 And remember, anything is possible!
-If you're name isn't David Conner.
+If your name isn't David Conner.
 Now, please excuse me, while I melt my fucking face off.

 #### For Fans of Kaizo Mario and Masochists in General, Amazon Recommends: